Small Producers of Ibagué

 Washed

-The farms that contributed to this lot are small – around 3 hectares in size – and are located at 1,850m above sea level.
-They farm traditionally, and grow a mix of Caturra, Colombia and Castillo coffee varieties.
+The farms that contributed to this lot are small – around two hectares in size – and are located at 1,850m above sea level.
+They farm traditionally, and grow a mix of Caturra and Colombia coffee varieties.
 Fertilisation occurs around three times a year, usually after manual weeding, and pesticides are rarely used.
 The coffee is selectively hand harvested, with most labour being provided by the farmers and their families.

 ABOUT TOLIMA

 Coffee from Tolima has historically been very difficult to access due to the region’s isolation and instability.
-For many years this part of Colombia was under the control of Colombia’s notorious rebel group, the FARC, and as a result it was unsafe and violent.
+For many years this part of Colombia was under the control of Colombia’s notorious rebel group, the FARC, and as a result, it was unsafe and violent.
 Since 2012, safe access to this region has been possible as a result of peace talks between the Colombian government and the rebels.
-Since this time some stunning coffees from small producers have become accessible.
+Since this time some stunning coffees from small producers have become accessible to the international market.

-The most well known regions in Tolima for specialty coffee are Planadas and Chaparral, however this coffee comes from just outside Ibagué, the capital of Tolima.
-The city is also known as the “Ciudad del Abanico” or the “city of the folding fan”, because when you look at it from the sky the rivers running from the mountains split up the crops of rice and cotton, and it looks like a beautiful handmade folding fan.
+The most well-known regions in Tolima for specialty coffee are Planadas and Chaparral in the south.
+This coffee comes from the areas surrounding Ibagué, which is further north in the state.
+The city is also known as the “Ciudad del Abanico” or the “city of the folding fan” because when you look at it from the sky the rivers running from the mountains split up the crops of rice and cotton, and it looks like a beautiful handmade folding fan.

 HOW THIS COFFEE WAS PROCESSED